shikha2561/PersonalProject-Analytics/README.md

 1. Clone this repository to your local machine: git clone <repository-url>

+2. create indian-agriculture-analytics and make source folder md indian-agriculture-analytics

-2. Navigate to the project directory: cd indian-agriculture-analytics
+4. Navigate to the project directory and pull all required files for source folder.

-3. Install dependencies:
+6. Install dependencies:
 npm install
 or
 npm install react-scripts --save